 A native Memphian, I graduated from St. Mary’s Episcopal School in 1998, and then attended Christian Brothers University where I graduated in 2002, Magna Cum Laude, earning my Bachelor of Arts in History with a minor in French.
 I returned to Christian Brothers University for the master's program, graduating in 2007 with my Masters of Arts in Teaching and my 4-8 Teaching Certification.
 I am also an Apple Teacher.

 My lifetime love of learning and my inspirations to become a teacher began at St. Mary’s.
-Two of my favorite things are history and reading great books, so I definitely have my dream job teaching 6th Grade Social Studies and Reading!
-I began teaching Social Studies at St. Francis in 2008 and added Reading in 2015.
-My goal is to make history and literature engaging and relevant for the students.
+I have always had a love of history and a fascination with astronomy.
+I began teaching social studies at St. Francis in 2008 and am very excited to begin my first year teaching science.
+My goal is to make history and science engaging and relevant for the students.
 My classes incorporate hands-on learning and in-class projects using digital technology and traditional media.
 I was honored to receive the St. Elizabeth Ann Seton Award for Innovations in the Classroom from the Catholic Diocese of Memphis in 2016.